Noam Chomsky

 a.
 Academic Career

-Chomsky and his colleague Morris Halle were asked to start a new graduate program in linguistics after the university's senior faculty members were greatly impressed by the many novel ideas presented in his book.
-The course was a great success, drawing in a number of bright students like Robert Lees, Jerry Fodor, and Jerold Katz who later became well-known linguists in their own right.
+Senior faculty members at Columbia University asked Chomsky and Morris Halle to establish a new graduate program in linguistics after being highly impressed by the novel ideas in his book.
+It proved an immense success, drawing in several bright students such as Robert Lees, Jerry Fodor, and Jerold Katz, who later became prominent linguists.

-In 1961, the Department of Modern Languages and Linguistics promoted Chomsky to full professor.
-His appointment as the plenary speaker at the Ninth International Congress of Linguists, held in 1962 in Cambridge, Massachusetts, was a result of his by this point well-established reputation as a linguist.
-His reputation was further enhanced by this on a global scale.
-Along with his teaching career, he continued to publish a number of important books, including "Cartesian Linguistics: A Chapter in the History of Rationalist Thought" (1966), "Topics in the Theory of Generative Grammar," and "Aspects of the Theory of Syntax" (1966).
-(1966).
+This further enhanced his reputation on a global scale.
+Along with his teaching career, he continued to publish several influential books, including "Cartesian Linguistics: A Chapter in the History of Rationalist Thought" (1966), "Topics in the Theory of Generative Grammar," and "Aspects of the Theory of Syntax" (1966).

 b.
 Political Engagement

-He continued to actively engage in left-wing activism in addition to writing.
-He even refused to pay half of his taxes and openly backed students who chose not to participate in the draft.
-He helped found the anti-war organization RESIST along with others of like mind, including Mitchell Goodman, Denise Levertov, William Sloane Coffin, and Dwight Macdonald.
+His writing continued to reflect an active involvement with leftist activism.
+He even refused to pay half his taxes and openly backed students who chose not to participate in the draft.
+He helped found the anti-war organization RESIST and others of like mind, including Mitchell Goodman, Denise Levertov, William Sloane Coffin, and Dwight Macdonald.
 He was frequently arrested as a result of his activism.
 But nothing could quell his spirit of disobedience.
-Noam Chomsky IQ must be very high because he was a well-known academic who used his position at the university to encourage and inspire the student activists.
-He and his colleague Louis Kampf started their own political studies program at MIT, separate from the political science department, which he believed to be too conservative.
+Noam Chomsky's I.Q. must be very high because he was a well-known academic who used his position at the university to encourage and inspire student activists.
+He and his colleague Louis Kampf started their own political studies program at MIT, separate from the political science department, which he believed too conservative.

 c.
 Awards and Achievements

-- In 1970, "The London Times" named Noam Chomsky as one of the "makers of the twentieth century."
+In 1970, "The London Times" named Noam Chomsky one of the "makers of the twentieth century."

 -